krother/training_and_teaching_methods/fundamentals/programming_is_difficult_to_teach.md

 ## Challenge #3: There is no universal syllabus

-I once had the pleasure to attend a meeting of math teachers at a German primary school.
+I once had the pleasure to attend a meeting of math teachers at a primary school.
-There were 13 math teachers and two interested parents, both of which happend to be Python programmers (coincidence?).
+There were 10 math teachers and two interested parents, both of which happend to be Python programmers (a coincidence?).
 The teachers discussed strategies to work with students who lag behind in arithmetics (adding/subtracting integers up to 20).
 One of the teachers pulled out a box full of postcards.
 Each postcard contained an exercise tailored at a specific sub-problem that students typically face (e.g. adding `9`) and short instruction for the teachers, so they could show the student what to do and then help the rest of the class.

 I was impressed.
-The material addressed a teaching situation that all of the 13 math teachers had experienced.
+The material addressed a teaching situation that all of the math teachers had experienced.
 The solution came from a publisher that specialized on that kind of material.
-I realized that it has advantages when 1 million students (roughly 100 million worldwide) learn the same content each year, and the content is very stable.
+I realized that it has advantages when millions of students learn the same content each year, and the content is very stable.

 **There is a complete, detailed syllabus for primary school math.**
 It is regularly updated, books refer to it, teachers use it.
 Parents can download (and understand) it.